 What Is Hyperledger Sawtooth?

-Hyperledger Sawtooth is another open-source project under the enterprise blockchain consortium company Hyperledger.
+According to the official documentation, Hyperledger Sawtooth is another open-source project under the enterprise blockchain consortium company Hyperledger.
 It’s quite similar to Hyperledger fabric.
 However, it’s more geared for the development of decentralized applications.

-More so, the design seems to be super flawless to make it more user-friendly for the enterprise companies.
+More so, the design seems to be super flawless to make it more user-friendly for enterprise companies.

 Furthermore, to make sure that application development goes smoothly, the development layer is separated from the core one.

 So, in case of any issues, the core system will stay intact no matter what.
 Also, the increasing load on the application development layer won’t affect the performance of the core system as well.

 Another great plus point of this platform is the support of multiple programming languages.
 You can use any programming language to develop applications.
 However, you won’t have to have explicit knowledge of the core system for that.

 That’s why the Hyperledger Sawtooth example happens to be more suitable for blockchain application development.
 You can also check out the documentation of Hyperledger Sawtooth to learn more about it.

 Anyhow, let’s jump on to the next part in this Hyperledger Fabric vs Sawtooth vs Composer guide.